 Screen Size: 27 Inches | Resolution: 3840 x 2160 | Pixel Per Inch (PPI): 163 | Curvature: N/A | Panel: IPS | Refresh Rate: 60 Hz | Viewing Angle: 178 / 178 | Aspect ratio: 16:9 | Output Ports: 1 x DP 1.2, 2 x HDMI, 1 x USB Type-C | Contrast Ratio: 1300:1 | Color Space Support: 99% sRGB | Brightness: 350 cd / mm² | Response Time: 5 ms | VRR: AMD FreeSync

-The screen displays deep blacks and sharp colors, thanks to the UHD resolution and high contrast ratio.
-The color space is also good enough for casual use and could not have been any better at such price.
+The screen displays deep blacks and sharp colours, thanks to the UHD resolution and high contrast ratio.
+The colour space is also good enough for casual use and could not have been any better at such a price.
 The response time of the screen is 5 ms, which is suitable for casual gaming while UHD resolution is a big plus point for stunning visuals and like the Asus Designo MX27UC, this monitor also provides AMD FreeSync.

 This monitor is a great alternative to the Asus Designo MX27UC and if you can tolerate the low-quality stand, then you should consider this screen instead of the Designo, as its image quality is somewhat better.